IPRC-DIP/llmkit/CompareFramework/OpenRLHF.md

 - torch==2.5.1+cu121
 - python 3.11.10

 About package installation: The typical sequence is as follows: First, install `torch`.
 Next, download and install the appropriate version of `flash-attn` from [the official releases page](https://github.com/Dao-AILab/flash-attention/releases) (installing `flash-attn` through `pip` directly might get stuck).
-It appears that the wheels should have **`cxxabiTRUE`** to function properly.
+It appears that the wheels should have **`cxxabiFALSE`** to function properly.
 Finally, install the remaining packages, for which running `pip install openrlhf vllm` should suffice.

 ### Training procedure